Pilgrim Baptist Church

 Ecclesiastical Authority

-All determinations regarding the internal affairs of the church are ecclesiastical matters and are decided according to the church's own biblical convictions and procedures.
+All determinations regarding the internal affairs of the church are ecclesiastical matters decided according to the church’s own biblical convictions and procedures.
 These matters are resolved internally by church leadership under the authority of Scripture, not by external influence or secular processes.

 The pastor, with the counsel of deacons, elders, and trustees, oversees and conducts all aspects of church life and ministry.